-I don't know which end to start this new ticket.
-We've been made to do so much in so few days!
-This press trip aims to highlight other activities than pure "idleness" in the Dominican Republic.
+I don't know which end to start this new post.
+We have been made to do so much in so few days!
+This press trip is meant to highlight other activities than pure "lazing around" in the Dominican Republic.

 Excursion to the island of Saona

-A well-deserved parenthesis, however, after all the "sporting" emotions that have been inflicted on us.
+A well-deserved break, after all the "sporting" emotions that were inflicted on us.

 Admire the control tower of the tiny Portillo Airport in the north, in Samana ...

 Ride in ... quad

-After being sent in the air, Friday place to the wild quad equipped ...
-Yes, yes, the quad, it is this big noisy thing between the bike and the 4 × 4, which behaves like a motorcycle for children and that goes everywhere.
-Even the most cautious of us loved it.
+After having been sent in the air, we went for a wild ride on a quad bike...
+Yes, yes, the quad bike is that big noisy thing between the motorcycle and the 4×4, which can be driven like a child's motorcycle and which goes everywhere.
+Even the most circumspect of us loved it.

-We crisscrossed heaps of super quiet beaches (well, before and after our visit) around Las Terrenas.
-Samana is really a beautiful area.
+We criss-crossed heaps of super quiet beaches (well, which were it before and after our passage), around Las Terrenas.
+Samana is really a superb region.

-This walk was especially the opportunity to get out of these tourist enclaves that are the resorts "todo incluido" where we stay, and to see a little bit the "real people".
-The good thing is that we can easily stop along the way.
+This walk was especially the occasion to get out of these tourist enclaves that are the resorts "todo incluido" where we stay, and to see a bit the "real people".
+What is good is that we can stop easily on the way.

-To make a refreshing stop near a Rio where the Dominicans comes to bathe the weekend with family or between friends.
-To take a look at the hard-core baseball games that take place in the slick sports fields.
-To rave about like all urban people in front of horses, cows, pigs seen in the fields or on the road.
-Or even to take pictures with children, who love to admire on the screen of the camera ...
+To make a refreshing stop near a rio where Dominicans come to swim on weekends with family and friends.
+To take a look at the fierce baseball games that are played in vague sports fields.
+To marvel at the horses, cows and pigs seen in the fields or on the road.
+Or to take pictures with the children, who love to admire themselves on the screen of the camera...